 - Problems using response devices

-- Head size (subject’s head must be able to fit in the inside dimensions of the helmet)
+- Head size (subject’s head must be able to fit inside the MEG helmet comfortably

 Subject Pre-Scan Instruction